 I know, I know… asking what if and if only and all that other hypothesizing is pointless.
 What’s done is done.
 I’m just sorry that Kirby isn’t here to see how much of an influence, an inspiration he has become to so many, how much enjoyment his work has brought to a legion of fans.

-As I was writing this up, I recalled an anecdote that concerns either James M. Cain or Raymond Chandler.
-Reputedly one of those two authors was once asked by a reporter if, in the course of his works being made into less-than-faithful movie adaptations by Hollywood, he felt that his books had been ruined.
-And in response Cain (or perhaps it was Chandler) apparently led the questioner to a bookshelf in his study, pointed to it, and replied “They haven’t done anything to my books.
+As I was writing this up, I recalled an anecdote that concerns James M. Cain.
+Reputedly the authors was once asked by a reporter if, in the course of his works being made into less-than-faithful movie adaptations by Hollywood, he felt that his books had been ruined.
+And in response Cain apparently led the questioner to a bookshelf in his study, pointed to it, and replied “They haven’t done anything to my books.
 They’re still right there on the shelf.
 They’re fine.”
 In a way, that applies here.
 Jack Kirby, sadly, is no longer with us.
 But his innumerable amazing works remain behind for us to continue to enjoy for many years to come.